 Tip #1 Mess with the Keybinds

-You might end up with your dodge on a spacebar or your jump on V but it’s well worth it.
-As long as you have a control setup that compliments your playstyle, nothing else matters.
-This will not only help you min/max your DPS and dodge chances but will also give you an insight into the controls.
+You might end up with your dodge on a spacebar or your jump on V, but it’s well worth it.
+Nothing else matters as long as you have a control setup that compliments your playstyle.
+This will help you min/max your DPS and dodge chances and give you an insight into the controls.

 Tip #2 Ramp Up the Mouse Sensitivity

-Dodging is a hard skill to master so any kind of aid for that is always going to be helpful.
+Dodging is a hard skill to master, so any kind of aid for that will always be helpful.
 You do not need precise aiming (unless you are using bows a lot), Just make sure you can check around at a moment’s notice.

 Do make sure that your existing mouse is customizable in this regard.
 Here is how you can change your mouse sensitivity:

 - Press one of the DPI On-the-fly buttons to create new settings for each DPI button.
 The mouse LCD will briefly display the new DPI setting.

 If your mouse doesn’t have DPI on-the-fly buttons:

 - From the Start Menu, search Mouse settings and click the open button.